pherephobia/pherephobia/README.md

 ## Hello, welcome to my GitHub page ⚡
 <img src= "avataaars.png"  width="210" height= "210" align="right" />

-I am a Ph.D.
-Candidate in the Department of Political Science at the University of South Carolina, Columbia.
+I am working as a researcher in the Kangwon Institute for Unification Studies at the Kangwon National University, Chuncheon, Republic of Korea.
+I received my Ph.D. from the Department of Political Science at the University of South Carolina, Columbia.
 I study Comparative Politics, International Relations, and Political Methodology.
 My research interests include some areas with an emphasis on the effects of political institutions across various geographies.

 More specifically, my research examines how institutions condition individuals’ behavior and how these and other factors shape systematic change.
 Thus, I am focusing on some political features in dictatorships (autocracies) that are usually considered just “non-democracies.”
 I’m currently working on the research topics of *Why Do Authoritarian Regimes Provide Welfare?* and *Heterogeneous Democracy: Elite Politics and Elite Politics and Economic Sanctions*.
-If you want to know me more, feel free to visit my [webpage](https://www.sanghoon-park.com/) and see my latest curriculum vitae (also, you can find my CV [here](https://sanghoon-park.com/cv/cv_sanghoon_04032024.pdf)
+If you want to know me more, feel free to visit my [webpage](https://www.sanghoon-park.com/) and see my latest curriculum vitae (also, you can find my CV [here](https://sanghoon-park.com/cv/)

 ### Studies on Comparative Authoritarianism
 - 💬 Studies on comparative authoritarian regimes will be labeled with the sticker of **Comparative Autocracies**.